HOST[OTP] is not correctly rendered in user-data

 system is enrolled, i can log in

-#2 Updated by Dis McCarthy about 3 years ago
+#2 Updated by Dis McCarthy over 3 years ago

 This is still affecting us when provisioning AWS hosts.
 It sets the random OTP in FreeIPA, but the host template receives "$HOST[OTP]" (as seen in the template on the host as well as in the process list while it tries to enroll.)

 As a bonus, it prevents the hult/ipa module from fixing the install on later runs because it just looks for 'host exists', not for 'with the wrong password'.